danfuzz/samizdat/doc/library-guide/Peg.md

 #### `@PegMain(rule).parse(...)`

-Parses the given `rule` but does not hand it any `items*` that this rule may have been passed.
+Parses the given `rule` but does not hand it any `items*` that this rule might have been passed.
 That is, this rule provides a new "main context" for parsing.
 The yield and result of this rule is the same as that of the embedded `rule`.